For Young Drivers

-- Pledge never to ride with someone who has used alcohol, marijuana or other drugs.
+- Pledge never to ride with someone who has been drinking.

 - Before going out, make a pact with friends to not drink or use other drugs.

-- Agree on a code word/phrase to text a parent or other adult to let them know you need a safe ride home.
+- Agree on a code word or symbol to text a parent or other adult to let them know you need a safe ride home.